 Generally, campers are given quiet hours, which allows them to operate their generators only in those hours.
 Generators should also be less than 60 dB, but this number may vary depending on park policies.

 A standard generator is normally around 60 dB.
 The higher the dB, the higher the noise it will make.
 A vacuum cleaner is around 80 dB, making it louder.
 However, for comparison, 40-70 dB is considered bearable noise.
 80-90 dB is considered annoyingly loud, and 100-120 dB is considered extremely loud.

 One generator which is quieter for someone may be louder for someone else.
 It also depends on how close the generator is to you.

 How Do I Make My RV Generator Even Quieter?

-You can try and buy the quietest generator, but it will still make noise.
-There are some options you can try to make your generator quieter than it is.
-You can buy a noise reduction box or a generator muffler, or make the onboard generator compartment soundproof.
+You can buy the quietest portable generator, but it will still make noise.
+There are some options you can try to make your generator quieter than it is, such as getting a noise reduction box or a generator muffler, or make the onboard generator compartment soundproof.